tthorntone/AdNauseam-Wiki/Whitelisting.md

 ### Whitelisting with AdNauseam

 You can permanently whitelist a website by clicking on the 'PAUSE ADNAUSEAM' button in the AdNauseam menu (as shown below).
-To whitelist only that specific page, you can click on that button with the control key (or command key on a mac) pressed.
+Or, to whitelist only that specific page, click on that button with the control key (or command key on a mac) pressed.
 This decision will be remembered next time you visit the site.

 &nbsp;